wesamkiwan/Implement-Webscraping/README.md

-# Implement-Webscraping
+# Implement-Webscraping for data engineering

-python project for data engineering / coursera : IBM Data Engineering
+this web_crawler extracts banks data from wikipedia webpage as pandas dataframe, and then turn it into json fomat.